CyVerse-Validate/docs/dependency-trouble.rst

 .. _PFunc: https://projects.coin-or.org/PFunc

-To get the other 6 libraries loaded into your cuurent environment enter the following code:
+To get the other 6 libraries loaded into your cuurent environment enter the following lines:

 ::
    module load gcc/4.7.1